 It's the time of the year to submit your evaluations!
 These are mandatory for all companies participating in the International Marketing Programs and the Branded Program.
 Evaluations are a vital part of the process.
 Not only do they give us a chance to get feedback from participants and improve our operations, but they are also an opportunity for companies to share their success stories.

 Do not know where to start?
 We’re here to help!
 Don't miss this webinar where we will discuss the importance of these evaluations.
 We will also:

 Do a live walk-through of the evaluation submissions process.

-Provide answers to some of the questions about the evaluation
+Provide answers to questions about the evaluations.

 Showcase tradeshows and trade mission that are eligible for reimbursement.

 Evaluation forms are available online.
 All information is confidential and only reported with the approval of participants.

 Don't have time to sit down and attend the live webinar?
 All registrants will receive access to a recording of the event, be sure to register so you can access the recording.